dengxiongshi/icet-master/doc/userguide/source/advanced_topics/customizing_cluster_spaces.rst

      ...
     ============================================================================================

 There are now only 3 singlets but we are still left with 10 first and 5 second-nearest neighbor orbits.
-Applying a similar logic as above, we could now decide to merge the bulk orbits and leave only orbits distinct that involve the first surface layer.
-To this end, we inspect the representative cluster of all pair orbits.
+Applying a similar logic as above, we could now decide to merge the bulk orbits and keep only orbits that involve the first surface layer distinct.
+To this end, we inspect the representative clusters of all pair orbits.

 .. testcode::